 Much like beans, carrots are an absolute much in the garden each year.
 The flavor of homegrown carrots is vastly superior to what you buy at the grocery store.
 Two raised beds always get planted full of carrots.
 They do pretty well up here considering our short and cool growing season.
 We tend to average about 25 pounds of carrots a year, which is pretty good.
 This year I planted Scalet Nantes, which seem to do the best up here of the varieties I have tried over the years.

 I have never been a fan of onions, so it may sound weird that I grow them.
-However, garden grown onions I don’t mine.
+However, I don’t mind garden-grown onions.
 They have a mild flavor and less burn than store-bought onions.
 If it’s a good year, I can grow a year’s worth of onions in just two raised beds.
 This year I had enough onion sets for one and a half beds.
 Our go-to variety is yellow onions, which is what we are growing this year.

 By far the easiest thing to grow.
 Drop some seeds and a couple of weeks later they are ready to harvest.
 My husband is the only one in the family who eats radishes, so we only grow one row worth in the raised bed.
 However, because they grow so quickly, we can usually get 2-3 planting over the summer.
 We grow Cherry Belle radishes.